 The bottom line is that the more prepared you are in advance, the less disruptive a temporary displacement will be.
 Public safety resources are limited and during a disaster will likely be stretched beyond their capabilities.
 Citizens should exercise their responsibility to prepare in advance and have a plan.
 Below is information on the Littleton Plan.
-You can also refer to information generated by State and Federal officials by following the links below.
+You can also refer to information generated by State and Federal officials.

 What you need in a shelter:

 - Street drugs or prescription medications not in your name

 - Loud toys, musical instruments, ie drums, trumpets, kazoos, etc

 - Expensive items, jewelry, computer, audio equipment, video games.

 No Valuables in the shelter - If residents choose to bring valuables into the shelter, then you do so at your own risk.
 We do not have the staff or space to secure valuables.

 No Smoking in the shelter or on any school property.
 There is no exception to this rule.
 Violators will be asked to leave the shelter.